gvwilson/thirdbit/src/fiction/madica/index.md

 down under the motivator and hit the 'up' switch.

 The motivator shot into the air with Madica and the cat on top of it.
-At the last possible moment, the cat pounced---right onto Madica's bum.
+At the last possible moment, the cat pounced—right onto Madica's bum.
 "Ow!" she exclaimed as its claws dug in.
 Off-balance, the motivator flipped onto its side.
 Madica flew off and landed right on Santa Claws' head.